Explore our guide on 8 quality improvement initiatives in healthcare. Discover how hospitals are enhacing patient outcomes and operational efficiency.

-A QI program is a set of focused activities designed to monitor, analyze, and improve the quality of processes in order to improve the healthcare outcomes in an organization.
+A Healthcare Quality Improvement (QI) program is a set of focused activities designed to monitor, analyze, and improve the quality of processes to improve the healthcare outcomes in an organization.
 By gathering and analyzing data in key areas, a hospital can effectively implement change.

 Many programs are organization-wide, ongoing, and long-term (as you’ll see in some of the quality improvement examples later in this article).
 Concerned specifically with a hospital's more cyclical activities, such programs aim to continually increase levels of performance (e.g. improving patient safety or lowering patient mortality).

-It’s important to note that QI programs are distinct from process-specific QI projects, which are designed to address and intervene on a specific issue.
-QI projects are the rapid response teams of healthcare, zeroing in on specific issues with a shorter-term focus.
+It’s important to note that quality improvement programs are distinct from process-specific quality improvement projects, which are designed to address and intervene on a specific issue.
+While both are crucial, QI projects are the rapid response teams of healthcare, zeroing in on specific issues with a shorter-term focus.
 Together, they form a formidable force, driving forward the landscape of healthcare quality.

 Quality improvement programs are critical because they drive:

 With lives at stake and specific standards that must be met, hospitals are held more accountable for excellence than your typical organization.
-Now more than ever, government and insurance reimbursement for patient care are based on health outcomes rather than procedures undertaken.
-Enter: quality improvement projects in healthcare.
+Now more than ever, government and insurance reimbursements for patient care are based on health outcomes rather than procedures undertaken.

 Are you tracking the right KPIs?
 See if you should add any from this list of 108 healthcare measures and metrics.